-Rainbow activities are awesome for learning colors, but we added another learning element by making this a sort by size activity as well!
+We added an extra learning element by making this rainbow necklace into a sort by size activity as well!

 This one took a little prep work by me.
 I think you could include a preschooler in part of the prep, if you were to prep the prep work.

 I traced one of the kids’ cups to get started with the largest circle, red.
 I cut that out, twice, to make a set for each boy.

-I then, very quickly, traced that onto the orange paper and cut that out, just slightly smaller all the way around.
+I then, very quickly, traced the red circle onto the orange paper and cut that out, just slightly smaller all the way around.
 I did this over and over with all the colors of the rainbow, making each circle slightly smaller than the last.

-If you wanted to prep that part, just draw circles on all the colors of paper so that each one is slightly smaller than the last in the order of the rainbow.
+If you wanted to prep the circles, just draw circles on all the colors of paper so that each one is slightly smaller than the last in the order of the rainbow.
 Then have your kids cut out the circles.

 I quickly mixed up each set of circles in front of them and had the boys sort the circles by size from largest to smallest.

 But he pretended he knew what he was doing and lined them all up in a row.
 Just not in the right order.

 For Henry sorting by size is mostly a review, for George its a completely new concept.
 So making this a size activity was fun to see how fast they grow and learn!

 And that’s it!
 Tie it around their necks and its a pretty necklace!